 by Dr. Will Cole

-Of all the health problems I talk to patients about, there is one that is dramatically overlooked and not taken seriously: brain fog.
-I hear on an almost hourly basis how people are left to fend for themselves with debilitating brain fog and its partner in crime – chronic fatigue.
-Patients describe it to me as living in a haze, their lives passing them by.
+I talk to my patients about a lot of different health problems, but there is one that I believe is the most overlooked, taken the least seriously, and can potentially cause the most life disruption.
+I’m talking about brain fog.
+I hear on an almost hourly basis how people are left to fend for themselves with debilitating brain fog and its partner in crime, chronic fatigue, because their is so little mainstream medicine can do for these conditions.
+Patients describe it to me as living in a haze, as their lives pass them by.
 Instead of being engaged in the present moment, they feel like they’re watching life from a distance.
 Their thinking is no longer sharp, and their brilliant minds are sidelined.

-So why do problems like this fall through the cracks of mainstream medicine?
-Partly, I believe, because there is no obvious medication available.
-But in functional medicine, my goal is to get to the core reason why people struggle with health problems, so let’s dig deeper and not settle for a life of mental fogginess.
+Why do problems like this fall through the cracks of mainstream medicine?
+Partly, I believe, because their is no obvious medication available.
+But in functional medicine, my goal is to get to the core reason why people struggle with health problems, so let’s dig deeper and not settle for a life stumbling through mental fog.

 Brain fog and inflammation

-Inflammation is not inherently bad, in fact, it’s a necessary part of your immune system.
 We need inflammation to fight off infection and to heal – we would all be goners without a healthy inflammatory response.
-But as with everything else in the body, it’s all about balance!
-Too much inflammation in the body can cause your protective blood-brain barrier (BBB) to be more permeable, leading to brain inflammation.
+But as with everything else in the body, it’s all about balance – too much inflammation can cause your protective blood-brain barrier (BBB) to be more permeable, leading to brain inflammation.
 This neuro-inflammation is sometimes called “leaky brain syndrome,” and this inflammatory oxidative stress (OS) in the hypothalamus of the brain is the underlying cause of brain fog.
+But what causes the inflammation that leads to brain fog?
+I commonly see ten contributing issues:

 1. Thyroid problems